 FOR BEST RESULTS:

-- Include your name, e-mail address, and title on the Submittable form, but include only your title in the submission so it remains anonymous.
-Pleaseleave the header and footer blank.
+- Include your name, contact information, and title on the Submittable form, but include only your title in the actual submission so it remains anonymous.
+Please leave the header and footer blank.

-- Since we judge these anonymously, you don’t need a cover letter.
+- Since we judge these anonymously, you don’t need a cover letter that includes more than your contact information.
 If you are a finalist, we’ll ask for a bio.

 - You own the copyright.
-If we publish your work, the rights still belong to you, though we ask you not to resubmit until 90 days after it appears on Writer Advice and give us credit if it is published elsewhere.
+If we publish your work, the rights still belong to you, though we ask you not to resubmit to anyone other a publisher or agent until 90 days after it appears on Writer Advice.
+Please give us credit if it is published elsewhere.

 - Simultaneous submissions accepted.